-6. Clear beaches and water of plastic and other litter, even if it’s not yours; sea turtles often confuse plastic for food.
+6. Reduce your use of disposable plastic including bags and straws.
+Also, help clear beaches and water of plastic and other litter when you visit the beach, even if it’s not yours; sea turtles often confuse plastic for food.

 7. Choose to eat local and sustainable seafood caught with environmentally-friendly fishing gear – preferably troll or hook and line.